uvaaland/cig_llnl_workshop/prepare_data.md

       Station    Network    Latitude(degrees)    Longitude(degrees)    Elevation(m)    Burial(m)

-  For the Napa earthquake, the `STATIONS` file has X number of stations:
+  For the South Napa earthquake, the `STATIONS` file has X number of stations:

       034A       TA       27.0647    -98.6833     155.0     0.0
       035A       TA       26.9379    -98.1023      29.0     0.0